The 20 Best Occupational Hearing Loss Doctors Near Me in Connecticut, US

 English

-Jeffrey Kerner is an Otolaryngologist in Trumbull, Connecticut.
-Dr. Kerner is rated as an Experienced provider by MediFind in the treatment of Occupational Hearing Loss.
-His top areas of expertise are Sinusitis, Empyema, Auditory Neuropathy Spectrum Disorder, and Infant Hearing Loss.
+Marc Eisen is an Otolaryngologist practicing medicine in Farmington, Connecticut.
+Dr. Eisen is rated as an Experienced provider by MediFind in the treatment of Occupational Hearing Loss.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Benign Paroxysmal Positional Vertigo, Vertigo, Infant Hearing Loss, and DFNB1.

 Experienced in Occupational Hearing Loss